Hives & Urticaria

 You could be having a serious allergic reaction (anaphylaxis) and may need immediate treatment in hospital.

-A GP may prescribe menthol cream, stronger antihistamines or steroid tablets.
+A GP might prescribe menthol cream, antihistamines or steroid tablets.

 If hives does not go away with treatment, you may be referred to a skin specialist (dermatologist).

 You get hives when something causes high levels of histamine and other chemicals to be released in your skin.
 This is known as a trigger.